 - Secure Plus: Shortest waiting period for activation

 - Secure Plan: Most affordable plan covering essential components

 - EnduranceAdvantageTM: Warranty and maintenance coverage

-Each plan comes with roadside assistance, rental car reimbursement and a free year of Endurance Elite membership, so drivers can get perks tire repairs and replacements, key fob replacements and ID theft protection.
+Each plan comes with roadside assistance, rental car reimbursement and a free year of Endurance Elite Benefits, so drivers can get perks tire repairs and replacements, key fob replacements and ID theft protection.

 CarShield: Most Affordable